SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To create a subgroup, just click "Add Group" when viewing a group.

-To edit a group, click the "Edit" button next to the group.
+To edit a group, click on the group's name.
 This allows you to edit the name of the group and assign user permissions for the group.
 For more information on permissions, see the [Administration](/guides/users-guide/administration) guide.

 ## <a name="device-details"></a>Viewing the device details